peteroupc/peteroupc.github.io/colorgen.md

 - **Monochrome colors**: Colors with the same hue; for example, different [**shades, tints, and/or tones**](#Alpha_Blending) of a given color are monochrome colors.
 - **Achromatic colors**: Colors without hue; that is, black, white, and/or shades of gray.

-<a id=Contrast_Ratio></a>
+<a id=Contrast_Between_Two_Colors></a>
-### Contrast Ratio
+### Contrast Between Two Colors

-There are two kinds of contrast ratio, among other kinds not covered in this document.
+There are several ways to find the contrast between two colors.

-**Contrast Ratio.** One kind of contrast ratio quantifies how differently two colors appear.
-Broadly speaking, a _contrasting color_ is a foreground (text) color with high contrast, especially high luminance contrast, to the background color or vice versa.
+**Luminance Contrast.** Luminance contrast formulas quantify how differently a foreground (text) color appears over a background color or vice versa, in terms of the luminance of both colors.
+In general, the greater the difference, the higher the contrast.

 > **Example:** The [**Web Content Accessibility Guidelines 2.0 (WCAG)**](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast) includes a contrast ratio formula implemented in the pseudocode below, where `RelLum(color)`&mdash;
 > - is the "relative luminance" of a color as defined in the WCAG, and